Who We Are

 Jade Co-wrote, Co-Produced and performed in sell out theatre production LAUNDRY (Styx Theatre 2018, The Space Arts Centre 2019).
 She continues to offer her experience and skills in devised theatre to external theatre companies and individuals alike.

-Jade’s recent performance credits include; Stage; The Big O (Vault Festival 2023 & The Kings Head 2023, OFFIE Nomination 2024 “Lead Role in a Play”) Chum-O-Logues (Southwark Playhouse 2022), This Wounded Island (Theatre 503 2019), LAUNDRY (The Space 2019), The Suit Parallel (Young Vic) Screen; Marching Powder (Dir.
-Nick Love 2024), For Good or Ill the Rains Will come (Dir.
+Jade’s recent performance credits include; Stage; The Big O (Vault Festival 2023 & The Kings Head 2023, OFFIE Nomination 2024 “Lead Role in a Play”) Chum-O-Logues (Southwark Playhouse 2022), This Wounded Island (Theatre 503 2019), LAUNDRY (The Space 2019), The Suit Parallel (Young Vic) Screen; Call the Midwife Series 14 (BBC 2025), Marching Powder (Dir.
+Nick Love 2025), How to do Heartbreak (Dir.
+Jack Douglas, HACK STUDIOS 2025), The Wounds We Keep (Dir.
+Owain Astles, 2024) For Good or Ill the Rains Will come (Dir.
 Madeleine Moore 2023); Essex Girls (Dir.
 Yero Time-Biu 2023).